-Protests erupt in Congo capital over local election results
+Protests erupt in Congo over local election results

-KINSHASA, Congo (AP) — Witnesses say at least one person is dead after protests over local elections turned violent in Congo’s capital.
+KINSHASA, Congo (AP) — Witnesses say at least one person is dead after protests over local elections turned violent in Congo.

-Members of President Felix Tshisekedi’s Union for Democracy and Social Progress took to the streets of Kinshasa after the party failed to win any senate seats from Kinshasa in the regional assembly.
+Members of President Felix Tshisekedi’s Union for Democracy and Social Progress took to the streets in the capital Kinshasa and in other parts of the country after the party failed to win any senate seats from Kinshasa in the regional assembly.
 Police fired tear gas to put down demonstrations Friday night.

-The party was Congo’s longtime opposition under former President Joseph Kabila.
+The party has been Congo’s longtime opposition under former President Joseph Kabila.
 The party got a boost when its candidate Felix Tshisekedi won the December presidential election.

 Most Read Nation & World Stories